The Life of a Digital Nomad

 3. Aim to do 10,000 steps a day

 Sounds like a lot?
-Well, it’s actually the minimum amount recommend by fitness experts.
+Well, it’s the minimum amount recommended by fitness experts.
 It’s not too difficult to reach 10,000 steps in a day.
 Simply walk in the park in the morning and evening, and take the stairs instead of the elevator at work.

 4. Take a walk at lunchtime